twinity1/puzzle/USAGE.md

 - The `extra` folder can contain additional reference files
   - These files are automatically included in all scaffolding actions
   - For example, `extra/conventions.txt` can store your codebase conventions

+### History

+You can re-run last 10 piece runs.

+- Simply run puzzle with `--history` argument and select an action you want to rerun
+- In combination with custom user prompt you can iterate on the generated code
+- Or you can run different piece with common variables (e.g. ENTITY_NAME) will be automatically filled

+command: `puzzle --history`

 ### Custom variables